pookjw/Practice_Swift_for_TensorFlow/Predict_Hangul/README.md

 Epoch 20: Loss: 0.004365056, Accuracy: 0.99965274, Val Loss: 0.0076729646, Val Accuracy: 0.99871796
 ```

-If you want to visualize accuracy, loss graph, use this code on `main.swift`
+If you want to visualize accuracy, loss graph, use `plt` on `main.swift`

 ```swift
 plt.figure()